RemoteMetering/geteventstore-promise/README.md

 ---

-## getAllStreamEvents(streamName, chunkSize, startPosition, resolveLinkTos)
+## getAllStreamEvents(streamName, chunkSize, startPosition, resolveLinkTos, embed)

 Returns all events from a given stream.